GarySiu/w6-d4-PROJECT-Groups-Of-Stuff/README.md

 * The logic is handled with Ruby and the views are templated in ERB files
 * The styling is a combination of hand coding and the Pure CSS framework
 * The Google Web Font 'Roboto Slab' is used for title
+* Font Awesome is used for various icons

 #### Problems & Challenges